mateoglzc/docs-amazon/readme.md

         - White Box Tests
         - High Definition Testing

+    En caso de que todo falle que hacer.

 - #### 19.6 Testing Management Process
-    As stated above testing is a critical part is assuring our system quality.
+    As stated above testing is a critical part is assuring our system quality, in this section.

     - Informal Revision